Dear worldwide inline skaters,

 The address for your navigation system: "Gasthaus Alte Messe", Theresienhöhe 15, 80339 München.

 This area is in skating distance from the main station (German: Hauptbahnhof) or the suburban train (German: S-Bahn) station “Hackerbrücke”, which is the one station after/before “Hauptbahnhof”, depending if you are travelling from or to downtown.
+"Hackerbrücke" is also the location of Munich's central long distance bus terminal.

 Even closer is metro station "Schwanthalerhöhe" of line U5, two stations from "Hauptbahnhof" in direction "Laimer Platz".

-The start and finish point is a kind of party zone with a music stage and some booths to get some food and drinks.
+The start and finish point is a kind of party zone with a music stage and booths to get some food and drinks.

 Routes: